HypixelDev/PublicAPI/Documentation/methods/guild.md

-		"tag": "HYPIXL", // This guild's Guild tag "preferredGames": ["ARCADE", "SPEED_UHC", "UHC"], // This guild's set preferred games "chatThrottle": 10000, // Number of milliseconds users must wait between messages "publiclyListed": false // Whether the guild is listed in the Guild Finder or not }
+		"tag": "HYPIXL", // This guild's Guild tag "preferredGames": ["ARCADE", "SPEED_UHC", "UHC"], // This guild's set preferred games "chatThrottle": 10000, // Number of milliseconds users must wait between messages "vipCount": 22, // The number of players in the guild with VIP or VIP+ (Unreliable) "mvpCount": 39, // The number of players in the guild with MVP or higher (Unreliable) "publiclyListed": false, // Whether the guild is listed in the Guild Finder or not "chatMute": 1532797565473 // Timestamp that the entire guild chat will be unmuted at }
 }
 ```